 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

 Adults: The usual starting dose is 1,000 milligrams (mg) taken as a single dose.
-Your dosage may be increased up to 2,000 mg per day, taken once or twice a day.
+Your dosage may be increased up to 2,000 mg per day, taken once daily or divided into two doses.

 How should I take Relafen?Relafen can be taken with or without food.
 Take Relafen exactly as prescribed.
 Relafen should only be used at the lowest dose possible and for the shortest time needed.